 #3: Lacks effective option for safe collaboration and sharing

-This issue compounds itself on complex org transformations.
+This issue compounds itself on complex organizational transformations.
 These large, intricate projects often require large teams to collaborate on ongoing what-if scenarios.

 #4: Multiple versions

-A major difficulty with using excel as a tool for reporting or tracking functions that will be shared across global teams, is the inevitable circulation of conflicting versions.
-All it takes is for one person to save the chart to their desktop and start using that instead of the source doc, then confusion reigns!
-Before you know it, there are 10 different versions of the same Org Chart and no-one knows which is the right one.
+A major difficulty with using Excel as a tool for reporting or tracking functions that will be shared across global teams is the inevitable circulation of conflicting versions.
+All it takes is for one person to save the chart to their desktop and start using that instead of the source doc, and then confusion reigns!
+Before you know it, there are 10 different versions of the same Org Chart and no one knows which is the right one.

 If not Excel, then what?